Boom Boom Satellites

 Boom Boom Satellites (ブンブンサテライツ, Bun Bun Sateraitsu) were a Japanese electronic music duo consisting of guitarist and vocalist Michiyuki Kawashima and bassist and programmer Masayuki Nakano.
-They were signed to Sony Music Entertainment Japan, with whom they had released all of their albums in Japan.
+They were signed to Sony Music Entertainment Japan, with whom they released all of their albums in Japan.

 History

+1995–2014: Early career and growing popularity

 Kawashima and Nakano formed the band in 1990, having met at university and debuted in Europe as a rock unit in 1997.
 According to an interview, the name originated from a song by Sigue Sigue Sputnik.

 In 1995, the group's music debuted in Japan on a compilation album released by Torema Records, also affiliated with Untitled Records.
 Belgian record company R&S Records released their first single in Europe later that year.
 Kawashima and Nakano also appeared in the European magazine Melody Maker, where they were lauded as the combination of The Chemical Brothers and The Prodigy.
 R&S Records released their first album, 7 Ignitions/Auto Re-Birth, on April 1, 1998, and the group performed at a large music festival the following June.
 The group then returned to Japan.
 Boom Boom Satellites toured with Moby for three months in the United States some time afterward, and artists such as Garbage also requested remixes from the group.

 The group has contributed numerous songs to various films, commercials, and television programs: In 2004, a number of tracks from the group's album, Full of Elevating Pleasures, contributed to the soundtrack of the CGI anime film Appleseed.
 In 2005, the song "What Goes Around Comes Around" from the album Exposed, was featured in a commercial for Dodge, and "Easy Action" was included on the soundtrack of the 2007 anime film Vexille.
 The same year, they played in the UK at the prestigious In The City music industry showcase festival.
 In 2008, the track "Scatterin' Monkey" from their 1998 album Out Loud, was featured in the film The Dark Knight and "Shut Up and Explode" became the opening theme song for the PlayStation Store exclusive and later anime television series Xam'd: Lost Memories (亡念のザムド, Bōnen no Zamudo).
 In 2009, the single "Back on My Feet" is an additional opening theme song for the television broadcast of the series (the TV broadcast switches between "Shut Up and Explode" and "Back on My Feet").